GPS Hiking Watch Reviews

 The Garmin Forerunner 935 evaluates your training status, letting you know if you’re underdoing it or overdoing it.

 It provides a range of dynamics and statistics for running, cycling and swimming – as well as ground contact time and stride length to help prevent injuries.
-It’ll give you optimum training recommendations, and will analyse your technique whether you are swimming, biking, sprinting or running.
+It’ll give you optimum training recommendations, and will analyze your technique whether you are swimming, biking, sprinting or running.

 Smart notifications are delivered to your wrist, and connecting with Garmin Connect will give you audio prompts, music controls and let your friends follow your runs.
 It also connects with Strava for live feedback during your activities.
 Battery life is equally impressive, with a baseline of up to 2 weeks in normal watch mode and up to 24 hours in GPS mode.